GEM-benchmark/NL-Augmenter/transformations/yoda_transform/README.md

 text generation, etc, but may be especially useful for robustness of POS tagging algorithms.
 Modifying sentence structure in this way may expose an algorithm's reliance on spurious correlations in the training data.
 ## Previous Work
-My implementation of Yoda Speak borrowed from this code: https://github.com/yevbar/Yoda-Script
+Our implementation of Yoda Speak borrowed from this code: https://github.com/yevbar/Yoda-Script

 ## Robustness Evaluation
 | Dataset          | Model      | Change                                                                  |